oracle/weblogic-deploy-tooling/samples/docker-domain/README.md

     $ ./build-archive.sh

+The sample requires the Admin Host, Admin Port and Admin Name.
+It also requires the Managed Server port and the domain Debug Port.
+The ports will be EXPOSED through Docker The other arguments are persisted in the image to be used when running a container.
+If an attribute is not provided as a --build-arg on the build command, the following defaults are set.

+CUSTOM_ADMIN_NAME = admin-server
+ The value is persisted to the image as ADMIN_NAME

+CUSTOM_ADMIN_HOST = wlsadmin
+ The value is persisted to the image as ADMIN_HOST

+CUSTOM_ADMIN_PORT = 7001
+ The value is persisted to the image as ADMIN_PORT

+CUSTOM_MANAGED_SERVER_PORT = 8001
+ The value is persisted to the image as MANAGED_SERVER_PORT

+CUSTOM_DEBUG_PORT = 8453
+ The value is persisted to the image as DEBUG_PORT

+CUSTOM_DOMAIN_NAME = base_domain
+ The value is persisted to the image as DEBUG_NAME

-To build this sample, run:
+To build this sample taking the defaults, run:

     $ docker build \
           --build-arg WDT_MODEL=simple-topology.yaml \
           --build-arg WDT_ARCHIVE=archive.zip \
-          --build-arg WDT_VARIABLE=container-scripts/domain.properties \
+          --build-arg WDT_VARIABLE=properties/docker-build/domain.properties \
           --force-rm=true \
           -t 12213-domain-wdt .

 This will use the model, variable and archive files in the sample directory.

+This sample provides a script which will read the model variable file and parse the domain, admin and managed server information into a string of --build-arg statements.
+This build arg string is exported as environment variable BUILD_ARG.
+  The sample script specifically parses the sample variable file.
+Use it as an example to parse a custom variable file.
+  This will insure that the values docker exposes and persists in the image are the same values configured in the domain.

+To parse the sample variable file and build the sample, run:

+     $ container-scripts/setEnv.sh properties/docker-build/domain.properties

+     $ docker build \
+          $BUILD_ARG \
+          --build-arg WDT_MODEL=simple-topology.yaml \
+          --build-arg WDT_ARCHIVE=archive.zip \
+          --build-arg WDT_VARIABLE=properties/docker-build/domain.properties \
+          --force-rm=true \
+          -t 12213-domain-wdt .

+This sample provides a Derby Data Source that is targeted to the Managed Server cluster.
+The Derby database is created in the Admin Server container when the container is run.
+To turn off the database create, set DERBY_FLAG="false" in the runtime security.properties used on the docker run statement.

 The Admin Server and each Managed Server are run in containers from this build image.
-The admin server credentials, required for running the admin server or a managed server, are provided in a properties file.
-This sample contains a credentials properties file in the properties/docker_run directory, which can be mounted into a volume on the container image.
-It is the responsibility of the user to mange the properties file in this mounted container volume.
+In this sample, the admin server credentials, required for running both the admin server and a managed server, are provided on the docker run command in a properties file.
+The sample properties file also sets the JAVA_OPTS for the running Admin or Managed server.
+The properties file also contains the DERBY_FLAG to control the Derby database create.
+Mount the properties/docker-run directory to the container.
+This directory contains the properties file security.properties.
+It is the responsibility of the user to manage this volume, and the security.properties, in the container.

 To start the containerized Administration Server, run: